*The application cycle for Fall 2024 is now closed. The application cycle for Fall 2025 will open on PTCAS in June 2024.*

 If you are a current high school student interested in eligibility requirements for Mercer University’s Accelerated Special Consideration Program (ASCP), click here for more information.

 - Completion of an undergraduate (Bachelor’s) degree from a regionally-accredited college or university in the United States.

 - Completion of all prerequisites prior to matriculation with required GPA of 3.00.
 We recommend you complete at least six (6) of the ten (10) prerequisites prior to submitting an application that includes a plan for completing the remaining prerequisites prior to enrollment.
-If you have taken a prerequisite more than once, we will use your best attempt in calculating your prerequisite GPA.
+If you have taken a prerequisite more than once, all attempts will be considered in calculating your prerequisite GPA.
 Please note that the program does not accept transfer credits from physical therapy curricula from other institutions.

 - The prerequisites for Mercer’s DPT Program are:

 - two course introductory chemistry series (for science majors) with labs,

 - two course physics series (for science majors)with labs,

 - two course series of human anatomy and physiology with lab preferred,

 - a statistics or biostatistics course,